Top 10 Peruvian Foods Every Traveler Should Try

 • You can’t go wrong with the food in Peru.

-We have a lot of variety, from typical dishes such as cuy, alpaca, and pachamanca to innovative new fusions such as Nikkei (Peruvian-Japanese food).
+We offer a wide variety, ranging from traditional dishes like cuy, alpaca, and pachamanca to innovative new fusions, such as Nikkei (a blend of Peruvian and Japanese cuisine).

 Is Peruvian food spicy?

-When you read Ceviche, Rocoto Relleno, and Ají de Gallina, the most famous Peruvian dishes are chili-based; however, Peruvian food is not spicy.
-Ceviche is spicy; if it is not spicy, it is not ceviche; that is what Peruvians say.
+When you read about Ceviche, Rocoto Relleno, and Ají de Gallina, the most famous Peruvian dishes, you’ll notice that they are chili-based; however, Peruvian food is not typically spicy.
+Ceviche is spicy; if it isn’t spicy, it isn’t ceviche, that is what Peruvians say.
 However, you can choose the degree of spiciness you want.

-Most dishes, such as aji de gallina, always have aji Amarillo, garlic, and onion, which are not spicy.
+Most dishes, such as aji de gallina, typically feature aji amarillo, garlic, and onion, which are not spicy.
 You can always order chili next to the restaurant or Pico de Gallo.

 Where does Peruvian food come from?

-Peru has a long history, from the first civilizations that flourished in the desert in 5000 BC to the great Inca empire that ended in the 16th century with the Spanish invasion.
-During colonial and republican times, Peru has received migrants from all over the world, each bringing their own Chinese, Japanese, African, and European traditions.
+Peru has a rich history, spanning from the first civilizations that flourished in the desert around 5000 BC to the great Inca Empire, which ended in the 16th century with the Spanish invasion.
+During colonial and republican times, Peru welcomed migrants from all over the world, each bringing their own traditions from China, Japan, Africa, and Europe.

 • Peru is famous for its traditional dishes from many cultures in the past